YanisHerne/better-messages/README.md

 ### Basic Contract:

-The core concept when using `better-messages` is the **Contract**, a typescript interface or object type that defines the shape of your messages: what parameters they take and what kind of response they return.
-This contract is an object type where the keys are the message names, and the values are functions defining the inputs and outputs.
-The parameters define the data type(s) to be sent, and the return types define the data type(s) of the responses.
+The core concept when using `better-messages` is the **Contract**, a typescript interface or object type that defines all of your messages: what parameters they take and what kind of response they return.
+This contract is an object type where the keys are the message names, and the values are functions defining the inputs (parameter types) and outputs (return types).

-Import `makeMessagse` from `better-messages` and pass your Contract as a type parameter.
-Do this in a shared file that can be imported by every context that will need to communicate.
+Make a shared file to be imported by every context that will need to communicate.
+Import `makeMessages` from `better-messages` and pass your Contract as a type parameter.
 Export `onMessage` and `sendMessage`, which will be used to listen for and send messages.

 ```typescript
 // ./common.ts